Ska punk: Predecessors and early development (late 1970s to early 1990s)

 Before ska punk started, many ska bands and punk rock bands performed on the same bills together and appealed to the same audiences.
 A ska revival occurred simultaneously around the beginning of British punk rock and the near-simultaneous rebirth of the late 1970s British mod and skinhead movements.
 During the late 1970s and early 1980s in United Kingdom, many punk rock bands mixed punk rock with ska influences.
 Pioneering punk rock band the Clash incorporated influences from ska alongside a range of other genres on their seminal 1979 post-punk album London Calling.
 Songs like 1978's "Kill the Hippies" by the Deadbeats prominently featured horns, although there are no ska elements.
 Other British bands that were influenced by both punk rock and ska included the Specials, the Beat and Madness.
 With both films like the 1981 documentary film Dance Craze and supportive radio stations like Los Angeles, California's KROQ, ska crossed the Atlantic.
-During the 1980s, ska punk was underground.
+During the 1980s in America, ska punk was underground.
 However, Fishbone, one of the earliest ska punk bands, achieved moderate success.
+Another band in America that was semi-popular came from Chapel Hill, North Carolina, called the Pressure Boys.
 Other ska punk bands from the 1980s and early 1990s include Operation Ivy, The Toasters, Culture Shock, Voodoo Glow Skulls, the Porkers, Sublime, Citizen Fish, the Mighty Mighty Bosstones, the Suicide Machines, MU330 and Dance Hall Crashers.

 Ska punk band No Doubt performing in Worcester, Massachusetts, United States.